2025 QS ESG

 (1) 性別平等教育委員會設置要點

-(3) 教師申訴評議委員會組織及評議要點(中文)(English)
+(3) 教師申訴評議委員會組織及評議要點(中文)、(English)

 (4) 職工申訴評議委員會組織及評議要點

-(5) 國際事務處僑生獎學金申請
+(5) 原住民族學生資源中心設置要點

 Existence of anti-discrimination and anti-harassment policies.

-The Gender Equality Act and the Gender Friendly Accommodation Network are in place to protect the rights of gender equality.
+There are measures to prevent and deal with the occurrence of gender discrimination and sexual abuse, etc. The Gender Equality Act and the Gender Friendly Accommodation Network are in place to protect the rights of gender equality.

-Admissions to universities shall be conducted individually or in conjunction with other institutions based on the principles of fairness, impartiality, and openness; regulations on the method of enrollment (including examinations), quotas, identification of candidates, avoidance of interest, review of results, procedures for handling complaints from candidates, and other matters to be complied with shall be drawn up by the university and submitted to the Ministry of Education for approval before implementation.
+Regarding the DEI of the physical and mental disabilities and indigenous services, the University Law, Chapter 5, Student Affairs, Article 24 states that Admissions to universities shall be conducted individually or in conjunction with other institutions based on the principles of fairness, impartiality, and openness; regulations on the method of enrollment (including examinations), quotas, identification of candidates, avoidance of interest, review of results, procedures for handling complaints from candidates, and other matters to be complied with shall be drawn up by the university and submitted to the Ministry of Education for approval before implementation.

 The Law on the Protection of the Rights of the Physically and Mentally Handicapped and the Law on Employment Services guarantee the rights of different identities to enjoy fair and just employment and search for jobs.

-(1) 性騷擾防治法規、作業流程、宣導教育專區(中文)(English)
+(1) 性騷擾防治法規、作業流程、宣導教育專區(中文)、(English)

 (4) 性別平等教育委員會網站(中文)、(English)

-(5) 性別友善住宿專網
+(5) 特殊教育中心設置辦法

 Do you an Anti-bribery and corruption policy?